-Study Higher is a collaborative network of higher education (HE) providers who work together to deliver outreach activities to young people to inform them about their future educational opportunities.
+Study Higher is a collaborative network of Higher Education (HE) providers who work together to deliver outreach activities to young people to inform them about future educational opportunities.

-Under the NCOP, we are required to work with young people in school years 9 -13 who live in specific geographical areas across Berkshire, Buckinghamshire, Oxfordshire, and Swindon.
-These geographical areas have been identified at ward level and are selected as they show:
+Young people in school years 9 -13 who live in specific geographical areas across Berkshire, Buckinghamshire, Oxfordshire, and Swindon.

 - A ‘gap’ in higher education participation – i.e. participation in higher education is lower than would be expected given GCSE attainment levels.

-We’ve invited schools and colleges in the region to take part in the Study Higher programme, being selected according to the number of pupils they have that reside in the NCOP target wards.
+We’ve invited schools and colleges in the region to take part in the Study Higher programme, being selected according to the number of pupils they have that reside in the target postcodes.

-Schools and colleges with lower numbers of target pupils have access to a variety of activity on offer.
+Schools and colleges with lower numbers of target pupils have access to a variety of activity.
 A list of these schools can be found here.

 Study Higher was established in 2011 by Buckinghamshire New University, Oxford Brookes University and the University of Oxford with the aim of preserving the legacy of Aimhigher MKOB.
 The University of Reading joined the partnership in 2014 along with six further education colleges.
 In January 2017 Study Higher was successful in its bid for funding to the Higher Education Funding Council for England (HEFCE), now known as the Office for Students (OFS), as part of their National Collaborative Outreach Programme (NCOP) and as a result expanded again and is now made up of 15 institutions.